 Meeting Alcohol Policy

-1. Consumption of alcoholic beverages is not permitted in CSHL public areas other than at the designated social events (wine-and-cheese party, picnic or banquet), in Blackford bar or under the supervision of a licensed CSHL bartender.
+- Consumption of alcoholic beverages is not permitted in CSHL public areas other than at designated social events (wine and cheese reception, picnic, banquet, etc.), in Blackford bar or under the supervision of a licensed CSHL bartender.